Insight Counseling Center

 • Avoid sharing client details, confidential information, or unprofessional remarks.

 Limit personal social media use during work hours, and secure prior approval for work-related posts.
-For non-work activity, use personal email accounts, not ICC addresses.
 Direct all media inquiries about ICC to the Clinical Director.
-By following these guidelines, you help protect ICC’s reputation and foster a respectful online community.

-From time to time, clients, visitors, co-workers or others have some type of difficulty.
-This is to be expected.
-When complaints arise, our team is equipped to respond with empathy and professionalism.
-Here’s how to address them effectively:
+From time to time, clients, visitors, or colleagues may raise concerns or experience difficulty.
+When complaints arise, our team is equipped to respond with empathy and professionalism:

 • Listen Actively: Give your full attention to understanding the concern without interruption.